Community Arts and Cultural Development

 Vision: Great community driven and engaging arts practice.

-Community Arts and Cultural Development (CACD) funding program aims to foster and cultivate a vibrant community that values, explores and engages with the arts, and expresses its artistic interests and needs with confidence and purpose.
+The Community Arts and Cultural Development (CACD) program delivered by the Belconnen and Tuggeranong arts centres aims to foster and cultivate a vibrant community that values, explores and engages with the arts, and expresses its artistic interests and needs with confidence and purpose.

-CACD responds to principle one of the 2015 ACT Arts Policy, recognising the importance of community engagement in arts and cultural activity, and replaces the Community Cultural Inclusion Program.
+CACD responds to principle one of the 2015 ACT Arts Policy, recognising the importance of community engagement in arts and cultural activity.

 CACD reflects the diversity of individuals and communities in the ACT.
 It supports a wide range of arts and cultural activities where artists and cultural practitioners work in partnership with individuals and communities making art for the purposes of artistic growth, positive change, and improved health and well-being.